Kabouik/rofiemoji/README.md

 ## Recommended configuration
 Users who already configured rofi to their own taste before may prefer to skip installation step 2 to keep their custom changes.

 However, for users new to rofi, applying the recommended configuration (installation step 2) should facilitate the setup by configuring everything as in the screenshots.
-This will move/rename the supplied `config.example` file and the `sidetab-adapta.rasi` theme (taken from the [davatorium/**rofi-themes**](https://raw.githubusercontent.com/davatorium/rofi-themes/master/User%20Themes/sidetab-adapta.rasi) collection) into the adequate folders.
+This will move/rename the supplied `config.example` file and a transparent `sidetab-adapta.rasi` theme (original without transparency taken from the [davatorium/**rofi-themes**](https://raw.githubusercontent.com/davatorium/rofi-themes/master/User%20Themes/sidetab-adapta.rasi) collection) into the adequate folders.

 | Make sure you review `config.example` to check if my custom changes will work on your machine.
 While most of them should be system-agnostic, some settings are tailored to my own use and may not work on all systems. |
 | --- |